Price College of Business

-The Michael F. Price College of Business at the University of Oklahoma is a business school in the United States.
+The Michael F. Price College of Business is the business school of the University of Oklahoma, a public university in Norman, Oklahoma, United States.
 It was established in 1917 and currently has 5,500 students.
 The OU Price College of Business undergraduate program currently ranks No. 64 nationally and the top-ranked business school in Oklahoma by U.S. News And World Report.

 History

 The College of Business was founded in 1917 (under the name the School of Public and Private Business), making it one of the first business schools west of the Mississippi River.
 It had started as the School of Commerce and Industry in 1913 under the School of Arts & Sciences, before emerging as its present form four years later.
 Before World War II, the college of business administration experienced a period of tremendous growth.
 Between 1923 and 1929, the enrollment in the college increased over 700%.
 In September 1936, as a result of a legislative appropriation, a new building housing the College of Business was opened.
 This was named Adams Hall after Arthur Barto Adams, the dean at the time.